 At Harvard, we believe universities have a special role and responsibility to confront the global challenges of climate change and sustainability.

-Harvard’s five-year Sustainability Plan, adopted in 2014, is the University’s roadmap for building and operating a healthier, more sustainable campus.
+Harvard’s five-year Sustainability Plan, adopted in 2014, has even more ambitious goals.
+It’s the University’s roadmap for building and operating a healthier, more sustainable campus.
 The Plan aligns Harvard’s decentralized campus around a holistic vision and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.

 Sustainability efforts bring together students, faculty, and staff to collaborate on solutions that lead to lasting change.
 Progress to date includes:

-- 20% reduction in greenhouse gas emissions including growth and renovation;
+- A 30% reduction in greenhouse gas emissions, including growth and renovation;

 - 132 LEED certified and registered green building projects;